Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Explaining Entanglement Spectrum Splitting with Locally Conserved Quantities

-where $\Phi_i(x)$ can be viewed as operators acting only on the left-moving boundary \footnote{As an aside, we remark that in the usual quantum quench problem one wishes to describe the expectation value of a product of a finite number of bulk operators of the CFT, each of which consists of a left- and a right-moving part, after waiting a sufficiently long (real) time.
+where $\Phi_i(x)$ can be viewed as operators acting only on the left-moving boundary \footnote{As an aside, we remark that in the usual quantum quench problem one wishes to describe the expectation value of a product of a finite number of local bulk operators of the CFT, each of which consists of a left- and a right-moving part, after waiting a sufficiently long (real) time.
 Such information is contained in the reduced density matrix for a bipartition of position space into a compact spatial interval $A$ containing the locations of the finite number of operators, and its complement $\bar{A}$.
 Under (real) time-evolution, such a density matrix relaxes\cite{Cardy2016,WenRyuLudwigJStatMech2018} into the thermal density matrix or GGE density matrix on the interval $A$.
-The bipartition in the situation we consider here, in contrast, is that between left- and right-moving degrees of freedom, and the reduced density matrix in our \eqref{LabelEq-rho-L-a} and (\ref{eq:realrhol}) is obtained by performing a trace over the right-moving degrees of freedom.
-This density matrix reflects the left-right entanglement of the boundary state $|G_a\rangle$.}.
+The bipartition in the situation we consider here, in contrast, is that between left- and right-moving degrees of freedom (in contrast to that between the two spatial regions $A$ and $\bar{A}$ above), and the reduced density matrix in our Eqs.~\eqref{LabelEq-rho-L-a} and \eqref{eq:realrhol} is obtained by performing a trace over the right-moving degrees of freedom.
+This density matrix reflects the left-right entanglement of the boundary state $|{\bf G}_a\rangle$.}.
 This clarifies the cause of the splittings: additional locally conserved quantities $H^{(i)} = \frac{1}{2\pi}\int_0^\ell \Phi_i(x) dx$ in the theory, besides just the Hamiltonian $H_L$, are entering into the form of the reduced density matrices $\rho_{L,a}$.
-These may include integrals of such irrelevant operators as powers of the energy-momentum tensor $T(x)$, e.g.~$\frac{1}{2\pi} \int dx (TT)(x)$, a hierarchy of integrals of motion that can be written down for a wide range of CFTs.\cite{Sasaki1988,Bazhanov1996} Integrals of other available local operators of even integer conformal dimension will come in as well, however, and for the case of the chiral $SU(2)_2$ theory (in the topological sector where the boundary conditions allow them) we will also have integrals of operators with half-integer conformal dimension, a case discussed in Ref.~\onlinecite{Cardy2016}.
-One example of these is the integral $G_0 = \frac{1}{2\pi} \int dx G(x)$ of a chiral superconformal current operator $G(x)$, analogous to that included in the hierarchy of integrals of motion in an $N = 1$ superconformal field theory.\cite{Kulish2005} We will find that this same conservation law can be written down in the chiral $SU(2)_2$ theory, since it is known\cite{Mussardo1988,FriedanQiuShenkerPhysLettB-SUSY-1985,DixonGinspargHarvey-SUSY-NPB1988} to possess $N = 1$ superconformal invariance.
+These may include integrals of such irrelevant operators as powers of the energy-momentum tensor $T(x)$, e.g., $\frac{1}{2\pi} \int dx (TT)(x)$, a hierarchy of integrals of motion that can be written down for a wide range of CFTs.\cite{Sasaki1988,Bazhanov1996} Integrals of other available local operators of even integer conformal dimension will come in as well, however, and for the case of the chiral $\rm{SU}(2)_2$ theory (in the spin-1/2 sector, where the boundary conditions allow them) we will also have integrals of operators with half-integer conformal dimension, a case discussed in Ref.~\onlinecite{Cardy2016} in the context of quantum quenches.
+One example of these in our case is the integral $G_0 = \frac{1}{2\pi} \int dx G(x)$ of a chiral superconformal current operator $G(x)$, analogous to that included in the hierarchy of integrals of motion in an $N = 1$ superconformal field theory.\cite{Kulish2005} We will find that this same conservation law can be written down in the chiral $\rm{SU}(2)_2$ theory, since it is known\cite{Mussardo1988,FriedanQiuShenkerPhysLettB-SUSY-1985,DixonGinspargHarvey-SUSY-NPB1988} to possess $N = 1$ superconformal invariance.